July 7, 2020

 Motorcycle road tests: available as of July 8; customers may book online.

-Priority testing for essential health care workers and first responders who require a licence for work; workers may call ICBC today (1-800-950-1498) to book.
+Priority testing for essential health care workers and first responders who require a licence for work; workers may call ICBC's driver licensing information line to book.
 Information will be requested to establish eligibility.

 Private Passenger Vehicle (Class 5 and 7) road tests: